KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 Chi is where you stand on that map — local, variable, expressive.
 Structure permits motion; motion does not generate structure.
 Motive Infinity breaks stillness into expression.
-CP closes the circle where zero meets infinity.
+CP closes the circle where zero and infinity converge without fusion.
 All universes preserve the law; each expresses it differently.

 Sealed ⚫↺KAI↺⚫